Mapping Scotland's wildness and wild land

 - The visible lack of buildings, roads, pylons and other modern artefacts (February 2012) - high resolution map 11Mb , low resolution map 2Mb

-Phase II and III - How have we identified areas of wild land character?
+Phase II and III - How have we identified Core areas of wild land

 Phase II analysed the scores of relative wildness identified in Phase I, to determine distinct classes of wildness using a statistical technique called 'natural breaks'.
 The largest areas with the classes of the highest scores were identified.

 Phase III applied informed judgement to confirm which of the areas identified by Phase II merited selection as an area of wild land character.
 This took account of the known limitations with the GIS analysis, such as structures consented or built since the analysis was undertaken.
-Provisional boundaries were identified, encompassing contiguous blocks of land of the highest wildness.
+Areas were defined to encompass contiguous blocks of land of the highest wildness.

 If you have any further questions on this work please email email@example.com